Why do I need security in the first place?

 - Have a policy of sacrifice and containment of services that have been hacked or compromised.
 What we call the “lizard tail” principle.

 - Open & TRUSTED.
-Be open and allow independent audit of your data assets.
+Be open and allow independent audits of your data assets.
 This will grow TRUST which will give that organisation the permission to offer its service.

-KnowNow will also be announcing a new innovation in Winter 2015/16 that provides a user centric security control service.
+KnowNow will also be announcing a new innovation in Winter 2015/16 that provides a user-centric security control service.
 This is compliant to our own principles, but will also go some way we believe in letting information be safely exploited.
-For if we are all to benefit from smart cities and the internet of things, then we do need to change our approach, perspectives and activities on the ground.
+If we are all to benefit from smart cities and the Internet of Things, then we do need to change our approach, perspectives, and activities on the ground.

 Therefore, if society is to benefit from developments in the IoT and Smart Cities domains it should embrace the rules of thumb I outline above.
 Where you have miscreants abusing this societal data then that same society needs to have the appropriate checks and balances to deter that type of behaviour.
 Not a rule of thumb but an enforcement of law.